 I couldn't believe it.

-Apparently, people had slept outside the venue tonight to be at our town hall with President Trump, uh, not knowing that there would be huge news today, which we'll well obviously do a deep dive into.
+Apparently, people had slept outside the venue tonight to be at our town hall with President Trump, not knowing that there would be huge news today, which we'll obviously do a deep dive into.

-I tell you what, I know that you're a ninja and that you can protect yourself at any given turn, but at every turn there was somebody trying to hug you, embrace you, give you a flag, dress you in a flag, put their flag on you.
+I tell you what, I know that you're a ninja and that you can protect yourself at any given turn, but at every turn, there was somebody trying to hug you, embrace you, give you a flag, dress you in a flag, put their flag on you.

 It was a lot.